dwmkerr/langtonsant/README.md

 Directions can be specified in degrees (as above), or using `L` for left, `R` for right and `U` for U-turn (-90, 90 and 180 degrees respectively).

-### Program Syntax
+## Program Syntax

-A program is just a represenation of each element in the matrix.
+A program is just a representation of each element in the matrix.
 For example, the spiral matrix above can be written as:

 ```
 (1,-90,1) (1,-90,0)